CatalystCode/ibex-dashboard-apollo-graphql/docs/scorecard.md

 | `subheading`| Small heading under small value to display
 | `className`| Class name to add to value

-These are examples of openning a dialog when clicking on a card:
+These are examples of opening a dialog when clicking on a card:

 `One value card`: